 I’m kind of obsessed with it.

-Other benefits of chaga mushroom, aka the king of medicinal mushrooms, can include: emotional and physical stress adaptation with potent immune modulation and support especially with the pandemic, improving cognitive function and memory loss (inducing neurogenesis), increases metabolism, aids the endocrine system, reduces inflammation, can selectively shrink some types of cancerous tumours and cancer cells (colon, cervix, brain, hepatoma, and lung) through its betulinic acid while leaving healthy cells untouched, adaptogenic, battles sun damage, removes certain internal parasites, prevent and slow cancer via the anticancer compounds betulin, betulinic acid, lupeol and triterpenes, DNA protection, anti-viral properties, reduces pain, detoxifying to the blood and liver, lowers and balances blood sugar by increasing insulin sensitivity, protects the heart, improves circulation, digestion, and the intestines, boosts exercise endurance, balances cholesterol, supports graceful aging, and is a source of chemotherapy & radiation therapy protection, including protection from EMFs.
+Other benefits of chaga mushroom, aka the king of medicinal mushrooms, can include: emotional and physical stress adaptation with potent immune modulation and support, improving cognitive function and memory loss (inducing neurogenesis), increases metabolism, aids the endocrine system, reduces inflammation, can selectively shrink some types of cancerous tumours and cancer cells (colon, cervix, brain, hepatoma, and lung) through its betulinic acid while leaving healthy cells untouched, adaptogenic, battles sun damage, removes certain internal parasites, prevent and slow cancer via the anticancer compounds betulin, betulinic acid, lupeol and triterpenes, DNA protection, anti-viral properties, reduces pain, detoxifying to the blood and liver, lowers and balances blood sugar by increasing insulin sensitivity, protects the heart, improves circulation, digestion, and the intestines, boosts exercise endurance, balances cholesterol, supports graceful aging, and is a source of chemotherapy & radiation therapy protection, including protection from EMFs.
 Many experts consider it to be one of the most potent natural foods for autoimmune conditions.
-Feel free to head on over to Google Scholar to keep up with the wealth of research further proving this medicinal powerhouse’s magical capabilities.

 Suro is personally my favourite brand that uses purified spring water and organic (non-GMO) alcohol for its ethically, sustainably wildharvested extractions.
 Chaga is generally well-tolerated as a whole food “supplement”, but should be taken in moderation or in small amounts over time as it contains oxalates, and can interfere with blood thinning medications, as a natural blood thinner itself.